learn-co-curriculum/web-1117/README.md

 ### Notes and Objectives

 This is the first schedule.
 Today's objectives are learning RUBY, learning how to make pizza.
-TESTING EDIT

 ### Labs